 After the operation, Windows may need you enter registration code again, please make sure you remember it.

-Migrating Windows Server 2012 R2 to new hardware can be an easy job with AOMEI Backupper.
-Besides migrating Windows Server 2012 R2, this software also has many other useful functions like Disk Clone, System Clone, and File Sync, etc. All of these functions can help you transfer and protect your data.
+You have learned 3 ways to migrate Windows Server 2012 R2 to new hardware.
+It can be an easy job with AOMEI Backupper or AOMEI Cyber Backup.
+Besides migrating Windows Server 2012 R2, AOMEI Backupper also has many other useful functions like Disk Clone, System Clone, and File Sync, etc. All of these functions can help you transfer and protect your data.

 In addition, if you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.